CHANDANKUMARNS07/Physical_Design_2024/README.md

 ## - **Instruction 14: SLL r15,r1,r2
 ## - **Instruction 15: SRL r16, r14, r2**

-As i did the same thing by uncommenting these instructions 13, 14, 15 to get the output i got the below error saying that their is a not enough space for executing it.
+As i did the same thing by uncommenting these instructions 13, 14, 15 to get the output i got the below error saying that their is a not enough space for executing it.<br/>

 ![error thing](https://github.com/user-attachments/assets/73b911de-e825-419b-90d8-50558bfa55fd)